vidhi-s/vocalpal/README.md

-# VocalPalette: Personal Virtual Voice Assistant with ChatGPT and Dall-E Integration
+# VocalPal: Personal Virtual Voice Assistant with ChatGPT and Dall-E Integration

-Welcome to VocalPalette, your sophisticated personal virtual voice assistant!
+Welcome to VocalPal, your sophisticated personal virtual voice assistant!
 This app is designed to enhance your daily tasks by offering a seamless voice-command-driven experience.
 Powered by the cutting-edge ChatGPT and Dall-E APIs, VocalPalette is more than just a voice assistant – it's a versatile tool that can understand your voice commands and generate images in response.

 ## Table of Contents